telerik/reporting-docs/knowledge-base/error-system-argumentexception-a-route-named-x-is-already-in-the-route-collection.md

 ---
 title: System.ArgumentException A route named X is already in the route collection.
-Route names must be unique.
-Parameter name name
-description: In an ASP.NET MVC application an error Getting an error System.ArgumentException A route named X is already in the route collection.
-Route names must be unique.
-Parameter name name is thrown
+description: In an ASP.NET MVC application an error of type System.ArgumentException is thrown
 type: troubleshooting
 page_title: Getting an error System.ArgumentException A route named X is already in the route collection.
 Route names must be unique.
 Parameter name name
 slug: error-system-argumentexception-a-route-named-x-is-already-in-the-route-collection